Beit Zayit

-Etymology

-A village named Beit Zayit is mentioned in the Books of the Maccabees, but it is believed to have been further north, possibly at the site of the Palestinian Christian town of Birzeit, north of Ramallah.

 History

-Beit Zayit was established in 1949, after the 1947-49 Arab-Israeli war on land that had belonged to the depopulated Palestinian village of 'Ayn Karim.
+Beit Zayit was established in 1949, after the 1948 Arab-Israeli War, on land that had formerly belonged to the depopulated Palestinian village of 'Ayn Karim.
 It was established in 1949 by Jewish immigrants from Egypt, Romania and Yugoslavia.
 The economy was based on fruit orchards, vegetables, poultry, and other farm products.

 With the expansion of the moshav in the late 1990s, including the purchase of land by newcomers and renovation of old homes, Beit Zayit became a trendy alternative to living in Jerusalem.